lanl/hippynn/docs/source/user_guide/settings.rst

      - true, false
      - false
      - no
-   * - DEBUG_GRAPH_BROADCAST
+   * - DEBUG_GRAPH_EXECUTION
-     - Print high verbose information about the execution of a graph module.
-Don't turn this on unless something is going very wrong.
+     - Print verbose information about the execution of a graph module.
+Don't turn this on unless something is going wrong inside of a GraphModule
      - true, false
      - false
      - no